nvidia-holoscan/meta-tegra-holoscan/env/README.md

 is created by the Poky environment setup script (`oe-init-build-env`) and has various NVIDIA configuration defaults and samples added to it.
-For example, the `MACHINE` configuration in this file is set to `holoscan-devkit` and CUDA, TensorRT, Rivermax, and the Holoscan SDK are installed by default.
+For example, the `MACHINE` configuration in this file is set to `igx-orin-devkit` and CUDA, TensorRT, Rivermax, and the Holoscan SDK are installed by default.
 This configuration can be used as-is to build a BSP for the IGX Orin Developer Kit, but it may be neccessary to add components to this configuration to support additional hardware such as AJA video capture cards or